pchemguy/spec-kit/templates/decompose/prespec-analysis.md

     - splitting or merging user stories as required;
     - revising scope boundaries;
     - promoting cross-cutting behavior to SSS.
+- define sections of the Reference USS — User Story Subtemplate:
+    - Template sections not required by Phase 1 Completion Criteria MAY remain preliminary during Phase 1.
+    - Acceptance Scenarios and Exception Scenarios
+        - MAY be preliminary during Phase 1;
+        - MUST be completed and aligned with the semantic coverage audit during Phase 2.

 You MUST NOT: